Oceans on the Rise

 Submissions by scientists

-Participating manuscripts will listed here as we receive them.
+Participating manuscripts are listed here with current peer-review status.
 Note that you must be logged in as a member to access manuscripts details (see how here).

 Overfishing and habitat loss in a warming ocean

 By Helen F Yan

 Now open for reviews!
 Give your review by 15 August 2022.

 Estimating when and where human-induced change in ocean water-masses becomes greater than natural variations

 By Yona Silvy

 Beyond curbing emissions – Possible approaches from the ocean to support attainment of global climate goals